core-coin/cvm/README.md

 You will need to have nightly installed.

 ## TODO
- - [ ] Modify the EVM::new() methods so it takes what kind of network are we running it on: 1.
+ - [ ] Modify the `EVM::new()` method so it takes what kind of network are we running on: 1.
 Mainnet: "cb"...
  - [x] Add benchmark tests from - [REVM](https://github.com/bluealloy/revm/tree/main/bins/revm-test/src/bin)
  - [ ] Modify [official Ethereum tests](https://github.com/ethereum/tests/tree/develop/GeneralStateTests) for 22 byte addresses and add it to this crate
  - [x] Modify the precompile part of the crate